-The first-annual Social Justice and Libraries Open Conference is an unconference-style event for library workers and students focused on dismantling structural oppression.
+The Social Justice and Libraries Open Conference is an unconference-style event for library workers and students focused on dismantling structural oppression.
 We work to theorize, strategize, and operationalize ways for libraries to empower people and ideas.
 We believe in critiquing power structures, working for justice, and building community in our field.

 Participants are encouraged to pitch their own discussion ideas for the event.
 Topics with the most buy-in will be given a breakout space for the conversation to take place.
 The rest is up to you!